nafisreza/vanillajs-rest-api/README.md

 - **Others:**
   - node_modules (dependencies folder), package-lock.json, package.json, server.js

-## Installation and How To Use QuizMasterAPI
+## Installation and How To Use E-Commerce Rest API

 ### Prerequisites:

 Before you begin, make sure you have the following installed on your machine:

-1. **Node.js:** The QuizMasterAPI is built using Node.js.
+1. **Node.js:** The E-Commerce Rest API is built using Node.js.
 Download and install it from [https://nodejs.org/](https://nodejs.org/).

 2. **Git:** You'll need Git to clone the repository.
 Install it from [https://git-scm.com/](https://git-scm.com/).